Carpenter license requirements by state: A comprehensive guide

 License required: No

-There is no state licensing requirement for carpenters in the State of Rhode Island.
+There is no state licensing requirement for carpenters in Rhode Island.
 However, as someone who may do commercial construction, home construction, alterations, remodeling or repairs to properties, you must register with the Contractors’ Registration and Licensing Board.

 You must complete five hours of pre-education courses and must show proof of liability insurance.